rbachawal/Mywork/README.rst

 - **Inclusive** - Our ambitions are global.
 The CORTX community is, too.
 The perspectives and skills necessary to achieve our goals are wide and varied; we believe in creating a community and a project that is inclusive, accessible, and welcoming to everyone.

 - **Open** - We are dedicated to remaining open and transparent.
-We believe in keeping CORTX Community code freely and fully available to be viewed, modified, and used without vendor lock in or other in-built limitations.
+We believe in keeping CORTX Community code freely and fully available to be viewed, modified, and used without vendor lock-in or other in-built limitations.

 - **Inspired** - CORTX is all about the challenge.
 Our goals are not small: we want to build the world’s best scalable mass-capacity object storage system, one that can work with any hardware and interoperate with all workloads.
-CORTX is built on hard work, ingenuity and an engineering mindset.
+CORTX is built on hard work, ingenuity, and an engineering mindset.
 We embrace hard problems and find inspired solutions.

 - **Evolving** – CORTX is continuously growing and adapting.
 As a community project, there is no limit to its development.
 We continuously make room for improvement and welcome the opportunities offered by the ever-evolving nature of community projects.

 We are excited about your interest in CORTX and hope you will join us.
-We take community very seriously and we are committed to creating a community built on respectful interactions and inclusivity as documented in our `Code of Conduct <CODE_OF_CONDUCT.md>`_.
+We take our community very seriously, and we are committed to creating a community built on respectful interactions and inclusivity, as documented in our `Code of Conduct <CODE_OF_CONDUCT.md>`_.

 - Join our CORTX-Open Source Slack channel |Slack| to interact with your fellow community members and gets your questions answered.
-- Subscribe to the Newsletter to and stay updated on the latest developments in the CORTX project. **TODO** add link for newsletter subscriptions.
+- Subscribe to the Newsletter to and stay updated on the latest developments in the CORTX project. **TODO** add a link for newsletter subscriptions.

 How to Get Started
 ********************